 Are you taking new patients?
 Do you have a waitlist? - Yes and no. My availability is limited.
 I do not keep a chronological waitlist.
 Openings in my schedule are unpredictable and some people may need night or weekend appointments due to work, childcare or other factors while some may need daytime openings.
 I try to respond to calls or e-mails as soon as possible and see if the client's needs match with my schedule availabilities and go from there rather than a "first-come, first served" approach.

-Who are you to define what a man is? – I’m not and I don’t claim to be.
-All I know is that the definition is personal and ever changing in modern culture.
+Who are you to define what a man is? – I’m not and I don’t claim to be defining masculinity.
+All I know is that the definition is personal and changing in modern culture.
 The old ideas of John Wayne isolation and toughness, the man made of marble, no longer works.
 It’s hurting our families, our relationships, our children and - as evidenced the higher rate of male suicide and gun violence – our society.
-At the same time our culture may be swinging to the point of demonizing and pathologizing typical male traits making men feel stigmatized for genetically and culturally influenced thoughts, behaviors, and attitudes.
+At the same time our culture may be swinging to the point of demonizing and pathologizing typical male traits, making men feel stigmatized for genetically and culturally influenced thoughts, behaviors, and attitudes.
 I don’t know what the definition of a man is.
 And maybe you don’t either.
 Come in and we’ll figure it out together and define what it means in YOUR life.